AndrewStamper/Pluto_Rover/README.md

+if given more time and a well defined interface I would change interface to Rover and map to make some variables and methods private (and instead use only the interface of input() and get___() methods)
+Would also consider further overloading input() so as to take a parameter of any type , long as that type is iteratable and iterator.get() returns a charachter. i.e check type of parameter is a subtype of iterable e.t.c.

 After NASA’s New Horizon successfully flew past Pluto, they now plan to land a Pluto Rover to further investigate the surface.
 You are responsible for developing the component that will allow the Rover to move around the planet.
 As you won’t get a chance to fix your code once